• Skip to primary navigation

 Why should veggie burgers get all the love?
 Vegetables are amazing on the grill too.
 The fire intensifies their flavors.
 Plus, they're so fresh, easy, and fast to make.
 Ready in 30 minutes!
 Makes 16 veggie fajitas.

 No grill?
 No worries!
-I have oven & grill pan directions too.
+I have oven & grill pan directions in the notes section below.

 Print Pin Rate